Your browser does not support the video tag.

 Basic Idea

-To achieve full automation, it's actually just a two-step process:
+To achieve full automation, it's really a two-step process:

-1. Find a knowledgeable translator: AI translation is powerful, but it doesn't understand business terminology (for example, translating "Gas" into "气体" which means "gas" literally), and it may also translate some words that don't need to be translated.
+1. Find an expert translator: AI translation is powerful, but it doesn't understand business-specific terminology (e.g., translating "Gas" as the chemical "gas").
+It might also translate words that shouldn't be translated.
 Therefore, we need to inject business context and set rules for the AI.

-The technology stack I chose is Node.js + MCP SDK + Client Tool.
+The tech stack I chose is Node.js + MCP SDK + a client-side tool.

-The choice of client is very flexible, as long as it supports MCP.
-Initially, I used Claude Desktop, but for friends who like the command line, you can completely replace it with Claude Code or Gemini CLI, and the effect is just as smooth.
+The choice of client is flexible, as long as it supports MCP.
+Initially, I used Claude Desktop, but for those who prefer the command line, it can easily be replaced with Claude Code or Gemini CLI.
+The experience is just as smooth.

-Gemini may be better at literary tasks such as translation, so I recommend it.
+Gemini might be better suited for humanities-related tasks like translation, so I'd recommend it.

 1. Core Code (MCP Server)

-Lokalise itself provides a complete REST API, which makes it convenient for us to operate it through code.
+Lokalise itself provides a comprehensive REST API, which makes it convenient for us to interact with it through code.

-In order to write less boilerplate code, I directly used the official Node.js SDK (@lokalise/node-lokalise-api).
-Referring to the official documentation of MCP, I packaged these APIs into an MCP Server.
+To write less boilerplate code, I directly used the official Node.js SDK (@lokalise/node-lokalise-api).
+Following MCP's official documentation, I wrapped these APIs into an MCP Server.

-• search-keys: Used for deduplication to see if anyone has translated it before.
+• search-keys: Used to check for duplicates to see if someone has already translated it.

-• create-keys: Used to do the work, write the multilingual copy generated by AI into the backend.
+• create-keys: Used to do the actual work, writing the AI-generated multilingual copy to the backend.

 Click to view the core code of index.ts